MTD ITSA delayed by two years

 The threshold relates to the sum across all businesses and rental properties that would normally be included in a Self-Assessment return and should be used to assess whether a person is within the scope of MTD for ITSA.

-However, if they receive £9,000 from property rental and £2,000 from bank interest then they will not be required to use MTD for ITSA.
-The bank interest will be report to HMRC on a final declaration.
+However, if they receive £49,000 from property rental and £2,000 from bank interest then they will not be required to use MTD for ITSA.
+The bank interest will be reported to HMRC on a final declaration.

 MTD for ITSA only applies to individuals with income from self-employment or property businesses that are subject to Income Tax.
-If individuals are required to complete a Self-Assessment tax return for reasons, i.e. outside of property income and self-employment, then they will continue to do so in line with the current process.
+If individuals are required to complete a Self-Assessment Tax Return for other reasons, i.e. outside of property income and self-employment, then they will continue to do so in line with the current process.
 They will only need to complete a Self-Assessment Tax Return if the information that they need to submit is not supported under Making Tax Digital.

 What if rental income or business income increases?